Gambling-Free Day Counter

 Why is tracking gambling-free days important?

-Tracking gambling-free days provides visual evidence of your progress, which reinforces positive behavior change.
-Research in behavioral psychology shows that streak-based tracking increases motivation and accountability.
-Seeing your day count grow creates a psychological incentive to maintain your progress and makes the cost of relapse more tangible.
+Tracking gambling-free days provides visual evidence of your progress, which can reinforce positive behavior change.
+Many people find that streak-based tracking increases motivation and accountability.
+Seeing your day count grow can make the cost of relapse feel more tangible.

 What are the milestones in gambling recovery?